Basic Science Collaborative Innovation Awards

 Funding Opportunity Description

-To build on the Third Coast Center for AIDS Research symposium, Breakthroughs in HIV Research, on October 22, 2021, the Developmental Core calls for applications for a new funding mechanism.
-Collaborative Innovation Awards will support the work of teams of two or more collaborators pursuing new research questions in HIV biology or pathogenesis.
+To build on the Third Coast Center for AIDS Research symposium, Breakthroughs in HIV Research, on October 22, 2021, the Developmental Core called for applications for a new funding mechanism.
+Collaborative Innovation Awards support the work of teams of two or more collaborators pursuing new research questions in HIV biology or pathogenesis.

 The symposium highlighted the work of investigators from multiple departments, institutions, and disciplines.
 In the spirit of fostering new collaborations among symposium participants, these awards must be led by two or more Co-Principal Investigators.
-The proposed study responding to this RFA must include teams that have not currently collaborated on a project related to HIV.
-Expansion of a pre-existing team by adding new co-PI collaborator(s) may also be considered responsive.
-Projects must align with NIH priorities for HIV research (NOT-OD-20-018).
+The proposed studies responding to this RFA include teams that have not previously collaborated on a project related to HIV.
+Expansion of a pre-existing team by adding new co-PI collaborator(s) are considered responsive.
+Projects align with NIH priorities for HIV research (NOT-OD-20-018).

 - All Co-PIs must be a Third Coast CFAR faculty member (i.e. in a PI-eligible position at Northwestern University, the University of Chicago, or Lurie Children’s Hospital).
 Trainees may play a significant role on the project, but are not eligible as a Co-PI.